Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 - Against the spread, Chicago is 3-6-0 this year.

-- The Bears have yet to cover the spread this year when underdogs by 6.5 points or more in three chances.
+- The Bears have been underdogs by 6 points or more three times this year and have not covered the spread once.

-- Chicago's games this year have gone over the total in only two out of nine opportunities (22.2%).
+- Chicago's games this season have gone over the total in only two out of nine opportunities (22.2%).

-- Chicago is 1-2 against the spread and 1-1 overall in games when it scores more than 20.3 points.
+- When Chicago puts up more than 20.3 points, it is 1-2 against the spread and 1-1 overall.

 - The Bears have turned the ball over five more times (11 total) than the Steelers have forced a turnover (6) this season.